Dining

 Kingsbarn Distillery The Dunvegan tasting notes

-Matured in a single sherry butt, The Dunvegan reflects Wemyss Family Spirits’ approach to flavour-led whisky making, with an emphasis on cask-shaped character.
+Matured in a single sherry butt, The Dunvegan reflects Wemyss Family Spirits’ approach to flavour-led whisky making, with an emphasis squarely on cask-shaped character.

 The nose and palate are described as offering layers of treacle cake, toffee and baked apricot tart, complemented by candied orange zest.